PaulDance/cargo-liner/README.md

           only this crate are logged and error backtraces are shown (`RUST_BACKTRACE=1`).
-When used twice, DEBUG and above messages of all crates are logged, `-v` is given to Cargo calls (details ran commands), and error backtraces are fully shown (`RUST_BACKTRACE=full`).
-When used three times or more, TRACE and above messages of all crates are logged, `-vv` is given to Cargo calls (includes build output) and error backtraces are fully shown (`RUST_BACKTRACE=full`).
+When used twice, DEBUG and above messages of all crates are logged, `-v` is given to Cargo calls (details ran commands), `--log-level debug` is given to `cargo-binstall` when using it, and error backtraces are fully shown (`RUST_BACKTRACE=full`).
+When used three times or more, TRACE and above messages of all crates are logged, `-vv` is given to Cargo calls (includes build output), `--log-level trace` is given to `cargo-binstall` when using it, and error backtraces are fully shown (`RUST_BACKTRACE=full`).
+This takes precedence over the
-          This takes precedence over the environment.
+          environment.

   -q, --quiet...
           Be quieter.
 Use multiple times to be more and more so each